Weak Pointer In C++ - C++ Programming Tutorial

 Explanation:

-This program shows how to utilize the swap method to swap the weak_ptr when it's necessary to get the needed resource, as seen by the output.
+This code snippet demonstrates how to use the swap function to exchange the weak_ptr when there is a requirement to access the desired resource, as indicated in the output.

 Conclusion: